Vero-Ventures/llm-swarm/README.md

 - **Execute the Script**: Run `python main.py` and input your idea.

 ## Details & Explanation
 - **Running the Script**: Execute `python main.py`` and input your idea when prompted.
-The script will leverage the CrewAI framework to process the idea and generate a landing page.
+The script will leverage the CrewAI framework to process the idea and write code.
 - **Key Components**:
   - `./main.py`: Main script file.
   - `./tasks.py`: Main file with the tasks prompts.